guru-das-s/nand2tetris/README.md

 running rich and complex full-featured programs such as Tetris.

-The project homepage forbids public distribution of the code so as to not rob other students of the joy of self-learning and so this repository shall remain private.
+The project homepage forbids public distribution of the code so as to not rob other students of the joy of self-learning, but that is really up to the students themselves; so this repository is public.